atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 1 ' " once',
 * N

-cnce -, and that, if he would trufi to her he would be amply, repaid. — I an ■ resolved hovrever, " added she, - n go, whether you like it or no: aru if I do not, the lodgings, as the; are taken, imifl; be paid for : we hat better, therefore, make the most o them, "
+cnce -, and that, if he would trufi to her he would be amply, repaid. --I an ■ resolved hovrever, " added she, - n go, whether you like it or no: aru if I do not, the lodgings, as the; are taken, imifl; be paid for : we hat better, therefore, make the most o them, "
 ': In this way, partly by scolding, anc partly by coaxing, Mrs. Selby carriet her point: but Mr. Selby could noi bring himself to consent to her Journey to London, without the greatest reluctance.
 While this important bullness was transadting at xt farm.
-Sir Thomas and his family — hurried as much by my lady — left Lumley place, and arrived II berkley sc]uare. — They only, took a fly
+Sir Thomas and his family --hurried as much by my lady --left Lumley place, and arrived II berkley sc]uare. --They only, took a fly

-j ing leave of the Selbys, without getting ^ out of their coach. — Mr. i..umley indeed had a private interview with Fanny.
+j ing leave of the Selbys, without getting ^ out of their coach. --Mr. i..umley indeed had a private interview with Fanny.
 Selby the night before, and Charles Seh bv also had an interview with Miss Lumley.
 Charles found a marvellous coolness in his companion: being on the point of returning to a place which swarmed 'With men, she became quite ft i indifferent about her young academical lover, who, 'by his father’s exprcss commands/was to go back to Cambridge, when he had seen his mother and filter